-- The student receives a grade of "W" for the course - The grade of "W" appears on the student's transcript

-The grade of "W" does not affect the student's GPA
+- The student receives a grade of "W" for the course - The grade of "W" appears on the student's transcript - The grade of "W" does not affect the student's term or cumulative grade point averages

 Course withdrawal requests must be sent from the Online Forms area in the Student Portal.
 Students are advised to refer to the Academic Calendar to verify the last day to withdraw from a course without penalty.